Websoft9/plugin-appstore/docs/else-troubleshooting.md

 docker logs awx_web
 ```

-#### Create mannul Project from SCM type have error "WARNING: There are no available playbook directories in /var/lib/awx/projects...."
+#### Create manful Project from SCM type have error "WARNING: There are no available playbook directories in /var/lib/awx/projects...."

 Reason: The directory /var/lib/awx/projects of AWX container not mounted to Server
 Solution： Mounted the container's /var/lib/awx/projects to Server's path /data/wwwroot/awx/project.